winterrdog/shellcode-myner/README.md

-# shellcode-myner
-Extracts the shellcode from any specified binary.

 # 🔍 INTRODUCTION WITH SOME HISTORY
 `shellcode-myner` is a small hobby project I created to make the process of extracting shellcode from binaries less painful because initially I always had to use `readelf` to get section information ,`dd` to extract the opcodes and `xxd` to reformat `dd`'s output to better fit the style of shellcode output I wanted but with `shellcode-myner` all I needed was a binary file😊.